proact-de/fio-debian/HOWTO.rst

 I/O rate
 ~~~~~~~~

+.. option:: thinkcycles=int

+	Stall the job for the specified number of cycles after an I/O has completed before
+	issuing the next.
+May be used to simulate processing being done by an application.
+	This is not taken into account for the time to be waited on for  :option:`thinktime`.
+	Might not have any effect on some platforms, this can be checked by trying a setting
+	a high enough amount of thinkcycles.

 .. option:: thinktime=time

 	Stall the job for the specified period of time after an I/O has completed before issuing the